david-drew/OpenVINO-Custom-Layers/2019.r1.1/README.md

 ## Downloading and Setting Up the Tutorial

-The first things we need to do are to create a place for the tutorial and then download it.
-We will create the top directory "cl_tutorial" as the workspace to store the Git repository of the tutorial along with all the other files created.
+The first steps we will take are to create a place for the tutorial and then download it.
+We will create the top directory "cl_tutorial" as the workspace to store the Git repository of the tutorial along with the other files created.

-1. Create the "cl_tutorial" top directory in the user's home directory and then change into it:
+1. Create the "cl_tutorial" top directory in our user home directory and then change into it:
     ```bash
     cd ~
     mkdir cl_tutorial